jackfirth/lens/README.md

 See [the documentation](http://pkg-build.racket-lang.org/doc/lens/index.html) for a full API reference

+#### So when would I want to use lenses?

+Lenses are most effective when you're dealing with the "giant ball of state" problem.
+When you have a large amount of state you need to pass around between code written in a functional style, it's difficult to update and manage it due to the lack of mutation "magically" updating your entire object graph when a function changes a small part of it.
+Lenses allow code to break down and manipulate portions of this state, simplifying interactions and updates.

+In particular, consider using lenses if you find yourself doing any of the following:

+- Using a giant complex piece of state that most pieces of code only care about a small part of
+- Writing `struct-copy` a lot
+- Converting some hairy data structure into another one, manipulating it, then turning it back
+- Wishing you could treat data X as if it were a Y, i.e. "I wish this struct was a list so I could `map` over it easily"
+- Creating structs that have nested struct instances inside them.

 #### Contributions

 This project uses Github issues organized by a [Waffle board](https://waffle.io/jackfirth/lens) to track what's being worked on.
 Check the board to see if there's any features, bugs, etc. that interest you, or create a new Github issue to inquire about something you'd like to see changed.